SaRCiSP

-Sahel Resilience & Circular Systems Programme (SaRCiSP)
+Scalable Resilience & Circular Systems Paradigm Initiative

 • Visible to funders, through trusted systems and not narrative

-• Financeable, structured to absorb blended capital responsibly
+• Financeable, structured to absorb blended capital responsibly and on de-risked terms (*) for the commune

 • Connected into value chains that absorb capital responsibly

-The challenge in Sahel resilience and circular-systems work is not only a lack of capital.
+The challenge in resilience and circular-systems work is not only a lack of capital.
 Too often, the real gap is the absence of trusted systems through which funders can understand how their capital will be deployed and verify outcomes with confidence.

 SaRCiSP closes that gap by providing the institutional and digital infrastructure needed for funders to model expected outcomes before committing capital and to verify delivery throughout implementation.